 While legal costs are not accrued under ASC 450 and you are not directly responsible for this type of reporting, your clients may still contact you for estimates so that they can properly accrue for or disclose litigation and other legal matters that you handle.
 Your clients may use your predictions as a benchmark against which they measure the actual outcome.
 Furthermore, an increasing amount of your work is likely based on fixed fees or other alternative fee arrangements (AFAs).
 Originating new work may depend on your early case assessment or AFA bids, which require you to make predictions about cases.
 Consequently, in order to win and keep business, it may be in your firm’s best interest to estimate outcomes as accurately as possible.

 This week we visited the Ghost of Legal Future and saw why it’s important to track legal reserves and update them and other loss contingencies.
-In our next post, we’ll discuss how to actually set initial estimates (hint: the Ghosts of Legal Past and Present are helpful here!).
+In our upcoming posts, we’ll discuss how to actually set initial estimates (hint: the Ghosts of Legal Past and Present are helpful here!).
 We’ll cover different risk models, assessment methods, and best practices for setting legal reserves.
 Our next post will discuss the importance of properly capturing and assessing legal risk, as this is the first step in the reserve setting process.

 Ebenezer Scrooge image credit: http://www.victorianweb.org/art/illustration/carol/7.html, scanned by Philip V. Allingham.